yayayen11/PrismGo/README.md

 ## Overview

-PrismGo is a experimental search engine forked from KataGo (https://github.com/lightvector/KataGo).
-PrismGo was forked for tests and other purposes.
+Recktango is a experimental search engine forked from KataGo (https://github.com/lightvector/KataGo).
+Recktango was forked for tests and other purposes.

 ## License